swalehmwadime/G00dlife-datascience/README.md

 |-- requirements.txt
 ```

-- **notebooks:** Contains Jupyter notebooks for each stage of the data science project.
+- **notebooks:** All the notebooks in this repository are located [here](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Notebook_links.md).
 - **data:** Placeholder for datasets used in the project.
 - **scripts:** Any utility scripts or helper functions.
 - **models:** Saved models or model artifacts.

 ## Dataset